Excel Shortcut Redo (Table of Contents)

 - It is the quickest way to apply the REDO command.

-- As the shortcut keys for both UNDO and REDO are quite similar, so there is not much problem in remembering this.
+- The shortcut keys for both UNDO and REDO are similar, so there is not much problem remembering this.

 Things To Remember

-- REDO Commands activates only after we perform UNDO.
+- REDO Commands activate only after we perform UNDO.

-- REDO is the backup command of UNDO, which retrieves the data which we were changed, deleted by UNDO.
+- REDO is the backup command of UNDO, which retrieves the data that was changed and deleted by UNDO.

 - REDO command helps in correcting the mistakes.